(Infographics #6) How to Make a Battery STEP.2 – Cell Assembly: Cylindrical Battery

 Winding Method

-First, a cathode roll and an anode roll produced through the electrode manufacturing process and two separator rolls are attached to a machine called “winder.”
-Then, they are wound around a mandrel and cut to proper length with the shape of a jelly roll.
+First, a cathode roll, and an anode roll, processed through the electrode manufacturing stage, along with two separator rolls, are mounted onto a machine called a “Winder.”
+These materials are then wound around a Mandrel and cut to the appropriate length, forming a jelly roll structure.

 Tab Welding